-There are two primary reasons for concentrating on the historical experience of Germany.
+There are two primary reasons for concentrating on the historical experience of this geographic area.
 The first reason is significant regional variation in the intensity of the Black Death.
-Much of Germany's southwest and parts of the north were subject to devastating outbreaks while towns and settlements in the easternmost parts often remained largely unaffected.
+Much of Germany's southwest and parts of the north were subject to devastating outbreaks while many towns and settlements in the easternmost parts were relatively unaffected.
 The second reason is Germany's historically high level of political decentralization.
 Unlike Britain and France, Germany remained politically fragmented for centuries, allowing for local political traditions to persist over extensive time periods (Blanning, 2012; Frost, 2012; Wilson, 2002).
 In fact, Germany remained split into hundreds of principalities, city-states, kingdoms, and Church possessions.